Asom Gana Parishad

-Currently it is a part of North-East Regional Political Front consisting of political parties of the northeast which has supported the National Democratic Alliance (India).
-The party will form an alliance with BJP in coming assembly elections as well.
+Currently it is a part of North-East Regional Political Front consisting of political parties of the northeast that has supported the National Democratic Alliance (India).
+As of 2021, the party is likely to form an alliance with BJP in coming assembly elections as well.

 History

-AGP was a result of a six-year-long Assam Agitation against illegal infiltration of foreigners from Bangladesh into Assam, led by All Assam Students' Union.
-For years, people of Assam have been complaining against infiltration of illegal migrants from neighboring Bangladesh (East Pakistan till 1972), as they feared that it is altering the demographic, social and economic make-up of the state.
+AGP was a result of a six-year-long civil unrest in Assam, known as The Assam Agitation, led by All Assam Students' Union, Due to illegal infiltration of foreigners from Bangladesh into the state Assam citizens had raised concerns about illegal infiltration of migrants from neighboring Bangladesh (East Pakistan until 1972), as they feared that it is altering the demographic, social and economic make-up of the state.

-In 1979, AASU started a violent movement demanding detection of all illegal migrants in the state, deletion of their names from the country's electoral rolls, and deportation of all of them under the laws of the land.
-For instance, the Nellie massacre remains as one of the most barbaric incidents of independent India.
-This movement continued for years, and the Assembly Election was held in 1983 in this hostile environment.